Martin Sheen: Activism

 In early 2003, Sheen signed the "Not in My Name" declaration opposing the invasion of Iraq (along with prominent figures such as Noam Chomsky and Susan Sarandon); the declaration appeared in the magazine The Nation.
 Sheen visited Camp Casey on August 28, 2005, to pray with anti-Iraq War activist Cindy Sheehan, who had demanded a second meeting with U.S. President George W. Bush.
 Addressing Sheehan's supporters, Sheen said: "At least you've got the acting president of the United States", referring to his role as president Josiah Bartlet on The West Wing.

 During the 1980 Democratic Party presidential primaries, he supported Senator Ted Kennedy and gave multiple speeches supporting him in Florida.
 Sheen endorsed Democratic presidential candidate Jesse Jackson in the 1988 presidential election.
+Sheen campaigned for Vice President Al Gore in the 2000 presidential election.

 Sheen campaigned with Rob Reiner for Democratic presidential candidates Howard Dean and John Kerry in 2004.
 Members of the Democratic Party in Ohio reportedly contacted Sheen in 2006 to persuade him to run for the United States Senate.
 Sheen declined the offer, stating, "I'm just not qualified.
 You're mistaking celebrity for credibility."
-In the 2008 U.S. Presidential Election, Sheen initially endorsed New Mexico Governor Bill Richardson and helped raise funds for his campaign.
+In the 2008 U.S. presidential election, Sheen initially endorsed New Mexico Governor Bill Richardson and helped raise funds for his campaign.
 After Richardson dropped out of the campaign, Sheen supported Barack Obama.

 In 2006, when Sheen was living in Ireland as a result of his enrollment in NUI Galway, he criticized Irish mushroom farmers for exploiting foreign workers by paying them as little as €2.50 an hour—way below the country's minimum wage of €7.65.